ncatlab/nlab-content/pages/1157.md

 +-- {: goal}
 ###### Lexicon links onwards:

-[[Tim Porter|Tim]]:  The lexicon  continues on a new entry that goes from  [[differential graded algebras and differential graded Lie algebras-relationships|Differential graded algebras to differential graded Lie algebras and back]].
+[[Tim Porter|Tim]]:  The lexicon  continues on a new entry that goes from  [[differential graded algebras and differential graded Lie alg|Differential graded algebras to differential graded Lie algebras and back]].
 =--

 category: lexicon